WakiMak/trentent.github.io-forked/_posts/2015-02-18-using-process-monitor-to-make-an-application-installer-for-16bit-exes.md

 ---
 id: 577
-title: 'Using Process Monitor to make an application installer for 16bit .exe&#8217;s'
+title: 'Using Process Monitor to make an application installer for 16bit .exe's'
 date: 2015-02-18T11:41:00-06:00
 author: trententtye
 layout: post